ibm-cloud-docs/vpc/hub-spoke-planning.md

 {{site.data.keyword.attribute-definition-list}}

-# DNS sharing: VPC planning considerations
+# DNS sharing planning considerations
 {: #vpe-dns-sharing-planning-considerations}

 Before you configure DNS sharing for VPE gateways, make sure that you review the following considerations.
 {: shortdesc}

-## Hub considerations
+## VPC Hub considerations
 {: #hub-considerations}

 Review the following planning considerations for the hub VPC: